Bug #1887

 mike

-Updated by Michael Durian over 1 year ago
+Updated by Michael Durian almost 14 years ago

 I updated to 2.0-release yesterday and that introduced a new problem.
 Now I get "tcpserver: fatal: unable to bind: address already used" errors when axfrdns tries to start.